nICEnnnnnnnLee/VideoSnipper/README.md

     * You have the permission of access to the video source (This avoids potential copyright invation)
     * It may partly work if the Firefox downloader cannot deal with the stream protocal, try to get it youself using the link copied in the Clipboard

-* Since some page just display Preview Pics instead of Videos, you may need play the video first to let the javascript load the video source.
+* Since some page just display Preview Pics instead of Videos, you may need play the video first to let the javascript load the video source.(As Step 2.in **How to Use** mentioned)
-* The Addon only catches **Single** video in one page, just get in the more detailed page if videos included.(As Step 2.in **How to Use** mentioned)
+* The Addon only catches **Single** video in one page, just get in the more detailed page if videos included.

 ## Pros & Cons
 * Pros